fliphess/esp8266_p1meter/README.md

 Use this [example](https://raw.githubusercontent.com/daniel-jong/esp8266_p1meter/master/assets/p1_sensors.yaml) for home assistant's `sensor.yaml`

-The automations are yours to create.
+The automatons are yours to create.
 And always remember that sending alerts in case of a power outtage only make sense when you own a UPS battery :)

 ## Thanks to